java main methodjava main method

 }Code language: Java (java)

-To start this program, first, save the program code in a file named HelloWorld.java.
+To run this program, first save the code in a file named HelloWorld.java.

 Then enter the following command on the command line / in a terminal: